rumanstheddy/whats-next/README.md

 - [ ] Implemented forms in my Next.js app
 - [ ] Handled form submissions and validations
-- [ ] Understood the role of form handling in a Next.js application

 ### Deploying Your Next.js App